 2. Canada’s future is depending on indigenomics

 Carol Anne Hilton, Chief Executive Officer at Indigenomics Institute and Founder of the Global Center of Indigenomics, emphasizes that it is vital “for this country to shift gears and stop seeing Indigenous people solely as a cost or a burden to the fiscal system and start seeing generative Indigenous economies.”
-The Indigenous relationship is extremely important for Canada’s future and building an annual $100 billion Indigenous economy is very possible.
-It’s all about shifting from old perceptions of Canadians seeing Indigenous people as a cost in society towards the generative side of things, for example, as having generative economies.
-Hilton goes on to explain that despite the lack of action by the Liberal government to truly reconcile the Indigenous relationship in Canada, this $100 billion Indigenous economy is happening anyway and the new government supporting Indigenous economic growth and design will be essential to its success.
+Building an annual $100 billion Indigenous economy is very possible.

 3. “Climate action really hits the ground in cities” – Merran Smith

 One positive change after the election is the acknowledgment that climate change is a real issue.
-Each party actually had a climate platform which is a significant step forward for Canada and the elected Liberal party set ambitious goals for combatting climate change.
-A large issue being that the transportation sector is responsible for 25% of carbon emissions and the government has committed that 50% of cars being sold will be zero emission by 2030.
-A lot of their commitments, including procuring low-carbon steel and concrete will provide cities with a manageable path forward in making climate action real.
-In moving towards renewable energy and all of the federal government’s ambitious goals, a lot of jobs will be created which offers opportunities for people experiencing homelessness and Indigenous communities.
-A vital part to this is ensuring that the government commits to their worker transition strategy which includes training and transition opportunities.
+Each party actually had a climate platform which is a significant step forward for Canada and the elected Liberal party has set ambitious goals for combatting climate change.
+Commitments such as procuring low-carbon steel and concrete will provide cities with a path forward in making climate action real.
+In moving towards renewable energy, new jobs will be created–now it is critical to ensure that the government commits to their worker transition strategy which includes training and transition opportunities.
 Ms. Smith discusses the important role cities will have in successfully realizing the government’s climate change commitments and moving Canada forward towards a better and sustainable future.

 4. “How we get better outcomes for people” – Chief Dale McFee

 Edmonton Police Chief, Dale McFee reflects on the pandemic response and says, “we’re at a point right now where we can lead change that we’ve never led before”.
-What we’ve lacked in the past is outcomes and that is what the focus should be on now, getting to the root cause of our problems.
+What we’ve lacked in the past is outcomes and that is what the focus should be on now.
 One major problem he sees is that Indigenous people are overrepresented in the justice system and this is because Canada hasn’t built a system to fix the problems rooted in trauma and systemic racism.
 It’s essential that our federal government finds ways to give Indigenous people and all people in need a real opportunity to succeed in our society.
 Chief McFee says, we can save $1.5 billion dollars by reducing the number of people in the justice system by 20 percent.
 Fostering individual independence instead of dependence on the system is the way forward along with dedicating budget towards helping communities in need and investing in their well-being.
-The importance now should be put on “reduc[ing] intake and mak[ing] sure every offramp works” such as income assistance, social services, mental health and addiction services, housing and homelessness services, etc. Each of these has to function properly in helping those in need.
+The importance now should be put on “reduc[ing] intake and mak[ing] sure every offramp works”.

 5. Calls to action for the newly elected federal government.